Update April 29: Check out our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus and find out how you can

 After months of leaks and a big Feb.
 20 launch event, the Galaxy S10 has finally landed in stores.
 Make that three Galaxy S10 phones.
 Here's how they stack up.

-In addition to the 6.1-inch Galaxy S10 and 6.4-inch Galaxy S10+, Samsung also rolled out an entry-level model, the 5.8-inch Galaxy s10e.
+In addition to the 6.1-inch Galaxy S10 and 6.4-inch Galaxy S10 Plus, Samsung is selling an entry-level model, the 5.8-inch Galaxy s10e.
 We've now tested all three phones, and you can read our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus; we'll evaluate the Galaxy S10 as well, but until our full review is posted you can read our hands-on impressions with the S10.
 We can even tell you which phone is best for which users and how this year's Galaxy S10 differs from the S9.

 Galaxy S10 Tech Specs

 |Screen Size (Resolution)||5.8-inch Flat AMOLED (2160 x 1080)||6.1-inch Edge AMOLED (3040 x 1440)||6.4-inch Edge AMOLED (3040 x 1440)||6.7-inch Edge AMOLED (3040 x 1440)|

 |MicroSD?||Yes (Up to 512GB)||Yes (Up to 512GB)||Yes (Up to 512GB)||No|